fluidself/fluidself.org/_books/spirituality/zen-mind-beginners-mind.md

 title: Zen Mind, Beginner's Mind - by Shunryu Suzuki
 ---

 The practice of Zen mind is beginner's mind.
-The innocence of the first inquiry--what am I?--is needed throughout Zen practice.
+The innocence of the first inquiry—what am I?—is needed throughout Zen practice.
 The mind of the beginner is empty, free of the habits of the expert, ready to accept, to doubt, and open to all the possibilities.
 It is the kind of mind which can see things as they are, which step by step and in a flash can realize the original nature of everything.

 In the beginner's mind there are many possibilities; in the expert's mind there are few.

 In the beginner's mind there is no thought, "I have attained something."
 All self-centered thoughts limit our vast mind.
 When we have no thought of achievement, no thought of self, we are true beginners.
 Then we can really learn something.

-**RIGHT PRACTICE**
+### RIGHT PRACTICE

 Our body and mind are not two and not one.
 If you think your body and mind are two, that is wrong; if you think that they are one, that is also wrong.
 Our body and mind are both two and one.